The American Patch-US based exclusive high quality custom patches Company!

 A gi covered in patches is a visual resume.
 Shoulder patches announce academy affiliation.
 A back patch broadcasts team identity across the mat.
 Rank and lineage patches trace a competitor’s path through the belt system.
 For sponsors and gear brands, a patch on a student’s gi is walking advertising inside every gym in the region.

-Because custom patches carry so much meaning, quality and compliance both matter.
+Quality and compliance both matter here.
 A patch that frays after two washes or peels off mid-roll undermines the statement it was meant to make.
-A patch placed outside IBJJF or academy guidelines can get a competitor disqualified or asked to remove it before stepping on the mat.
-Custom BJJ patches need to hold up physically and follow the rules that govern where they can go.
+A patch placed outside IBJJF (International Brazilian Jiu-Jitsu Federation) or academy guidelines can get a competitor disqualified or asked to remove it before stepping on the mat.
+BJJ patches need to survive grip fighting and follow the rules that govern where they can go.

-Custom BJJ Patch Types: Choosing the Right Material
+BJJ Patch Types: Which Material Should You Choose?

 Not every patch style suits every use case.
 Some hold up better under grip fighting and repeated washing.
 Others are chosen purely for how they look.
-Here is how the main options compare for BJJ patches for Gi.
+Here’s how the main options compare.

 Embroidered Patches

 Embroidered patches are the traditional choice for academy logos and belt rank symbols.
-Raised thread stitching gives them a textured, three-dimensional look that reads well from a distance, which makes them ideal for shoulder and back placements where visibility matters.
+Raised thread stitching gives them a textured, three-dimensional look that reads well from a distance — ideal for shoulder and back placements where visibility matters.

 Woven Patches

 For logos with fine lines, small text, or gradient detail, woven patches are the better fit.
-The thinner thread produces a flatter, smoother finish than embroidery while still holding sharp detail, which suits academy crests with intricate artwork or lettering.
+Thinner thread produces a flatter, smoother finish than embroidery while still holding sharp detail — well suited to academy crests with intricate artwork or lettering.

 PVC Patches

-PVC patches are made from a molded rubber-like material that is fully waterproof and resistant to fading.
-They are less common on traditional gis but popular for no-gi rash guards, gym bags, and gear that gets exposed to sweat and repeated washing outside a normal wash cycle.
+PVC patches are molded from a rubber-like material that’s fully waterproof and fade-resistant.
+They’re less common on the gi itself but popular for no-gi rash guards, gym bags, and gear exposed to sweat outside a normal wash cycle.

 Chenille Patches

-Chenille patches bring a soft, varsity-style texture that stands out on academy jackets, warmup gear, and team apparel worn outside the mat.
-They are bulkier than embroidered or woven options, so they are rarely used directly on a competition gi, but they work well for oversized team logos on hoodies and jackets.
+Chenille patches bring a soft, varsity-style texture that stands out on academy jackets, warmup gear, and team apparel worn off the mat.

 Leather Patches

-Leather patches add a premium, understated look and are most often used on gi bags, belts, or limited-edition apparel rather than the gi itself.
-Genuine and faux leather options are both available, and the material holds up well over years of use.
+Leather patches add a premium, understated look, most often used on gi bags, belts, or limited-edition apparel rather than the gi itself.

 Sublimated Patches

-Sublimated, or full-color printed, patches allow unlimited colors and photorealistic artwork without the thread limitations of embroidery.
-They work well for detailed mascots, gradients, or multicolor sponsor logos, though they are less durable under heavy-grip fighting than embroidered options and tend to fade faster with frequent washing.
+Sublimated (full-color printed) patches allow unlimited colors and photorealistic artwork without the thread limitations of embroidery — good for detailed mascots, gradients, or multicolor sponsor logos.

 BJJ Gi Patch Placement: IBJJF Rules and Best Practices

-Where to put patches on a BJJ gi is not just a stylistic choice.
-Academies and tournaments, especially IBJJF-sanctioned events, enforce specific placement rules.
-Getting this wrong can mean removing a patch at check-in or losing points before a match starts.
+Where to put patches on a BJJ gi isn’t just a stylistic choice.
+IBJJF-sanctioned events enforce specific placement rules, and getting this wrong can mean removing a patch at check-in or losing points before a match starts.

 Shoulder placement is the most common spot for academy logos, sponsor patches, and team branding.
-IBJJF rules allow patches on both shoulders, making this the safest and most flexible placement for competitors who want maximum visibility without compliance risk.
+IBJJF rules allow patches on both shoulders, making this the safest, most flexible placement for competitors who want visibility without compliance risk.

 Chest patches typically carry the academy name or a rank symbol.
-The IBJJF permits chest patches as long as they do not interfere with the gi closure or lapel overlap, so sizing and placement need to leave that area clear.
+IBJJF permits chest patches as long as they don’t interfere with the gi closure or lapel overlap — sizing and placement need to leave that area clear.

-A back patch is usually the largest patch on the gi and carries the heaviest visual weight, often a full academy logo or team name.
-IBJJF requires back patches to sit below the collar and above the beltline, so measuring before ordering is essential to avoid a patch that runs too long for that zone.
+A back patch is usually the largest patch on the gi and carries the heaviest visual weight — often a full academy logo or team name.
+IBJJF requires back patches to sit below the collar and above the beltline, so measure before ordering to avoid a patch that runs too long for that zone.

 Lapel placement is less common but adds a personalized touch, often used for name patches or small rank indicators.
-Lapel patches are typically allowed in competition but are not the preferred placement for most academies, since the lapel area sees heavy grip contact during rolling.
+Lapel patches are typically allowed in competition but aren’t the preferred placement for most academies, since the lapel sees heavy grip contact during rolling.

-Some practitioners add patches to the thigh or shin area of the gi pants, usually for fun designs or additional sponsor placement.
-IBJJF requires that these patches never interfere with movement, so thin, low-profile patches are the safer choice for this zone.
+Some practitioners add patches to the thigh or shin area of the gi pants — usually for funny BJJ patches or extra sponsor placement.
+IBJJF requires these patches to never interfere with movement, so thin, low-profile patches are the safer choice here.

 Placement Best For Compliance Note